-Insert the measuring device into the top opening at approximately a 30 ° angle in line with shaft 1.
+- Insert the measuring device into the top opening at approximately a 30 $^{\circ}$ angle in line with shaft 1.

-- Remove the measuring device from the gearbox. - Measure the amount of oil from the end of the device. - Compare to the Oil Level Guide. - Add or remove oil as needed. - If oil needs to be removed, drain from the bottom plug of the gearbox.
+- Remove the measuring device from the gearbox. - Measure the amount of oil from the end of the device. - Compare to the Oil Level Guide. - Add or remove oil as needed. - If oil needs to be removed, drain from the bottom plug of the gearbox. - Replace the breather tube on both gearboxes.